Nikhil-Rao20/Three_of_Hearts/README.md

 ## Setup and Configuration for Training Models on EchoNet Dynamic Dataset (Folder : Model Training and Development)
 1. *Dataset Link* : Please download the dataset from kaggle and set the dataset path accordingly.
 Link : https://www.kaggle.com/datasets/snikhilrao/echonet-dynamic-data

-Before starting your training check whether your GPU is enabled or not ie., make sure you will get "True" for torch.cuda.is_available()
+Before starting your training check whether your GPU is enabled or not ie., make sure you will get "True" for torch.cuda.is_available(), if you wish to train the model on GPU or you can continue upon CPU itself.

 2. *Dataset Path :*